kjempelodott/ananas/README.md

 >
 ```

-Note that if you're a student, you will only see your own assigment, and you will only be able to **read** the evaluation.
-There is only one student that has uploaded her assigment ...
+Note that if you're a student, you will only see your own assigmnent, and you will only be able to **read** the evaluation.
+There is only one student that has uploaded her assignment ...
 To download it, type `get 2`.
-Okay, looks like a nice assigment.
+Okay, looks like a nice assignment.
 Let's evaluate it:

 ```
 > eval 2